ataata107/Ludo-feature/README.md

 I have uploaded some sample dataset which i created manually trainX contains the feature vector and trainy contains the correct marker to move based on the feature vector.

-Use model.py to train the model.
-Currently trained using decision tree.
+Use Untitled.ipynb to train the model.
+Currently trained using random forest.